 Data is the gateway to scientific discoveries, business innovation and answers to unsolved questions, making HPC the foundation for industrial, scientific and societal progress.

-In order to stay ahead of the curve, businesses need IT infrastructure to be able to keep up with market changes and analyze massive amounts of data on-demand.
+Processing this quantity of data in a standard cloud solution would require a huge amount of resources, at a great cost, and would take time to process.
+In order to stay ahead of the curve, businesses need IT infrastructure to be able to keep up with market changes and analyse massive amounts of data on-demand.
+HPC cloud offers a cost-effective and rapid solution, and is easily scalable as a company grows and their data processing needs increase.

 Who uses HPC?